7 Micro-Civic Interventions That Actually Change Your Neighborhood

 4. What do you need?
 Be specific.
 Actual things, actual costs.

-5. How will you know it worked?
+5. How will you know your micro-civic intervention worked?
 What will be different?

 Stop reading.
 Start doing.